NonceGeek/MoveDID/docs/docs/move-did-contract.md

   **func description:**

-  Init addr_aggregator and endpoint_aggregator in one func.
+  Init addr_aggregator and service_aggregator in one func.

 ## 0x02 Quick Deployment Guide